 It is always a good idea to send a covering letter with your signed acceptance.

 Write to thank the person making you the offer, using any reference number they have given and enclosing any information that has been requested.

 You should also mention the date of the letter and quote the full job title and starting date if stated.

 Accept the offer and say that you are looking forward to starting work with the organisation.

 References and resignation

 Never provide the new employer with current employer referees until you have resigned.

-You’re better off safe in the knowledge that your current employer will not be approached by your prospective employer until you have either advised them of your intentions to leave either verbally or by a formal resignation letter.
+You’re better off safe in the knowledge that your current employer will not be approached by your prospective employer until you have advised them of your intentions to leave either verbally or by a formal resignation letter.

 Declining an offer

 If you decide not to accept the offer, make sure you remain on the best of terms.